bradleysigma/tirules/questions.md

 - Does this go into the receiver's play area?
 If not, is it mandatory if it's in your hand at the end of the status phase?

 ### Captain Aroz/Aroz Hollow (Firmament/Obsidian Commander)
-- If Captain Aroz causes the Firmament player to treat a planet as controlled by them, does that stop the actual controller from scoring a secret objective with it?
+- If Captain Aroz causes the Firmament player to treat a planet as controlled by them, does that stop the actual controller from scoring a secret objective with that planet?
 - When the Obsidian isn't being played, and a game effect instructs a player to gain their alliance ability (Yin breakthrough, _Mercenaries for Hire_ event), do their get the Firmament or Obsidian ability, or both, or each has its own card?

 ### The Reaping (Obsidian Breakthrough)